AllanShima/amazon-clone-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To run the backend app:

+'firebase emulators:start' - in git bash

 -----------------------------------------------------

 Progress notes: